 “We must take climate change education seriously, we appeal to the Nigerian government to include it in all Agric extension programs and school curriculum, that way both farmers and students will have a good understanding of what the issues are,” Izza said.

-Mr. Israel Igu, one of the farmers who said having gotten preliminary information about climate change and its impact from the focus group discussion, pointed out that many farmers in the rural communities are ignorant of climate change.
+Mr. Israel Igu, one of the farmers who said having gotten preliminary information about climate change and its impact from the focus group discussion, pointed out that many farmers in rural communities are ignorant of climate change.

 He, however, said climate must not be addressed on the pages of newspapers with quack leading the process, but ensuring the rural farmers are carefully integrated for better education and awareness of the issues.